Joint audits

 Rights of the Irish taxpayer

 A taxpayer cannot refuse a joint audit.
-However, once the tax administrations have concluded the audit, the taxpayer can:
+However the taxpayer can:

 • make a complaint